Zwift is an online cycling game and training platform that enables users to ride, train and compete in a virtual world.

 One of the more recent innovations on Zwift is the steering functionality.
 Originally restricted to a small off-road course in the Titan's Grove area of Watopia, it's now possible to use steering across the entirety of the game.

-Some smart indoor bikes, such as the Wahoo Kickr Bike and Tacx Neo Bike, also have integrated controls for in-game steering as well.
+Some smart indoor bikes, such as the Wahoo Kickr Bike and Tacx Neo Bike, also have integrated controls for in-game steering.

 With steering enabled, you'll be able to choose your line more deliberately (to take a racing line, for example), or move out of a group to prevent other riders from drafting you.

-However, it also means that your avatar will no longer be able to ride through other avatars – you'll have to steer around them instead.
+However, it also means your avatar will no longer be able to ride through others – you'll have to steer around them instead.

 You'll also have to pay close attention to the riders in front because you'll need to steer yourself into the draft in order to get the maximum advantage.